 Excellent mechanical properties and corrosion resistance combined with low specific gravity.
 You should use titanium when you want to increase the strength of the pieces in a cost-effective way with reduced weight.
 Typical applications are found in fast moving industrial components as well as in the motorsport industry.

 High-strength cast aluminum.
 Due to its good thermal properties, it is suitable for applications where thermal conductivity is required in combination with aluminum lightness.
 Depending on the printing process you choose, EOS aluminum can be used in demanding applications as well as manufacturing of less critical components.
+Depending on the application, one can choose a layer thicknesses of 30 or 60 micrometers.

 Corrosion resistant-steel.
 Components made of 316L stainless steel have excellent toughness.
 Despite of the fact that we often recommend you to consider replacing the 316L with the Inconel 718 because of its superior features, there are applications where 316L has its place.
 Components that go into the food industry, for example, are made from 316L.